chandranavin/Airline-management-system/README.md

 # Airline-management-system
+Lovely Professional University
-Academic(Lovely professional university) project for summer training on Database system design using SQL
+Academic project for summer training under the guidance of Georgia Tech(Udacity) on Database system design Sunmitted by Navin Chandra
+Reg-no. 12001138